perltidy/perltidy/t/snippets/README.md

 # CODE SNIPPETS FOR TESTING PERLTIDY

 This directory contains some snippets of code to do simple checks of perltidy.
-These are used to create the test file "snippets.t" in the source distribution.
+These are used to create the test files 'snippets\*.t' in the source distribution.
+These test files each contain up to about twenty test cases each.

 The tests are intended to give a good overall check that perltidy is working correctly at installation but they are by no means exhaustive.
 Thorough testing